Apixio Achieves HITRUST CSF® Certification

 The certification validates Apixio's adherence to state and federal security, privacy, and regulatory standards for healthcare data.
 Apixio operates entirely in the cloud on the AWS platform, the most secure cloud infrastructure in the industry.
 The company's compliance with HIPAA, HITRUST, and SOC2 frameworks ensure that client data is protected by the most comprehensive, up-to-date, prescriptive, and scalable security controls.

 "Achieving this pivotal benchmark is public validation of our ongoing commitment to security.
-Building on this secure foundation, we provide the most reliable data analytics engine to advance the future of risk quality measurement, as well as affordable healthcare delivery," said Apixio CEO Darren Schulte, MD.
+Building on this secure foundation, we provide the most reliable data analytics engine to advance the future of risk and quality measurement, as well as affordable healthcare delivery," said Apixio CEO Darren Schulte, MD.
 "This certification provides our clients with a trusted security framework, adding an extra layer of assurance that patient data is safely and securely protected."

 HITRUST CSF Certification is a security framework companies use to manage compliance.
 It integrates, harmonizes, and cross-references globally recognized standards and business requirements including HIPAA, PCI, NIST, ISO, and state laws for comprehensive security controls.
 HITRUST provides both prescriptive requirements and a flexible framework that evolves alongside changing industry conditions.